dhcav/ShortcutsForJamfPro/README.md

 ### Troubleshooting & Known Issues:
 Shortcuts can at times be a capricious little beast, so if encountering an issue try quitting and reopening the app, and restarting if it persists.
 Aside from that:
 - Ensure you have populated your credentials in the correct fields.
 I attempt to use the 'Import Questions' feature to request this on first installing the Shortcut but know this doesn't always happen
 - Jamf Pro user accounts using federated auth (e.g. Azure AD) are not currently supported.
-Working on this currently as this may faciliate a better approach to security
+Investigating suporting this currently as this may faciliate a better approach to security

 ### Feedback